Alpine-DAV/ascent/src/docs/sphinx/Actions/Actions.rst

 .. #
 .. ############################################################################

-.. _alpine-actions:
+.. _ascent-actions:

-Alpine Actions Overview
+Ascent Actions Overview
 =========================

-Actions are the mechanism that instruct Alpine to perform operations.
+Actions are the mechanism that instruct Ascent to perform operations.
 The currently supported actions are:

 - ``add_plot``: adds a new plot for the mesh
 - ``draw_plots``: renders the current plot list to files or streams the images to a web browser

-Alpine actions can be specified within the integration using Conduit Nodes and can be read in through a file.
+Ascent actions can be specified within the integration using Conduit Nodes and can be read in through a file.
-Each time Alpine executes a set of actions, it will check for a file in the current working directory called ``alpine_actions.json``.
+Each time Ascent executes a set of actions, it will check for a file in the current working directory called ``ascent_actions.json``.
 If found, the current actions will be updated with the contents of the json file.
 If specific action exists in both the Conduit Node and the file, shared fields will be overridden with the contents of the file.
 If additional actions are present in the file, they will be appended to the current list of actions.